-The CSP 2040 was developed following extensive community engagement through the Understanding Our Place Project and incorporates the goals of NSW 2021, the South East and Tablelands Regional Plan and the strategies and actions from Council's Fit for the Future Improvement Plan.
+The CSP 2040 was developed following extensive community engagement through the Understanding Our Place Project and incorporates the goals of the NSW 2021 Plan, the South East and Tablelands Regional Plan 2036 and the strategies and actions from Council's Fit for the Future Improvement Plan.

-This symbol is used throughout this document to indicate information from the Understanding Our Place Project
+This symbol is used throughout this document to indicate information from the Understanding Our Place Project.